openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 }
 ```

-## Ensuring memory is where it should be
+## 1.1 Ensuring memory is where it should be

 Remember that the code we are focused on is running _inside_ of the enclave.
 The host caller invoked this function from _outside_ the enclave, passing in a pointer to host memory containing well-formed data (in the non-malicious case).
 But in the Open Enclave security model, the host caller is untrusted - we must treat untrusted input with caution.

 One important security check is to ensure that memory blocks are on the correct side of the security boundary.
 It's common for host applications to pass host memory blocks to the enclave, as is the case with this example code.
+The Open Enclave SDK provides two library functions for checking memory buffers: `oe_is_within_enclave()` and `oe_is_outside_enclave()`.

-Let's update the code to ensure the memory block is located _strictly_ outside the secured enclave memory region before operating on it.
+Let's update the code to ensure that the memory block is at least the size of a `blob_t` and is located _strictly_ outside the secured enclave memory region before operating on it by calling `oe_is_outside_enclave()`.

 ```diff
 // WARNING: Portions of this code are intentionally flawed to demonstrate common pitfalls.